About the Investment Competition

 Full details on WInS, placing trades and our trading deadlines can be found on our Placing Trades webpage.

-More details coming soon.
-The full 2022-2023 stock list will be published on Stock List webpage, once available.
+The full 2023-2024 stock and ETF list will be published on the Approved Stock & ETF List webpage, once available.

 Judging and Evaluation

-More details coming soon.
-The full details about the 2022-2023 competition judges and the criteria for evaluation will be published on our Judging and Evaluation webpage.
+The full details about the 2023-2024 competition judges and the criteria for evaluation will be published on our Judging and Evaluation webpage.